strvcom/atlas.js/packages/action/README.md

-# @theframework/action
+# @atlas.js/action

-The main Action class from which all other Actions should inherit from for @theframework.
+The main Action class from which all other Actions should inherit from for @atlas.js.

 ## License